 The need to improve this perception is born out in other survey findings.
-Only 36% of respondents claimed to have adequate resources in their enterprise architecture team.
+Only 36% of respondents claimed to have adequate resources in their team.
 Even 44% said they were under-resourced, and 20% said their team was severely under-resourced.

 Ensuring senior management understands enterprise architecture value is a good recipe for gaining the budget and headcount required.

 So, it was logical to hear from our survey respondents that improving this picture was a top priority for the year ahead.
-As shown in figure 2, when asked to identify their top three improvement priorities to increase enterprise architecture’s impact at their organization, improving the communication of EA’s value to the business top scored with 55%
+As shown in figure 2, when asked to identify their top three improvement priorities to increase enterprise architecture’s impact at their organization, improving the communication of their value to the business top scored with 55%

 Fig. 2: Top Priorities to Improve EA’s Organizational Impact